Don Bachardy Fellows

 2024

-The 2024 Don Bachardy Fellowship at London’s Royal Drawing School has been awarded to Pedro Suzuki Ursini.
-He will be in residence at the School from 22 April to 29 June 2024.
+Pedro Suzuki Ursini was the 2024 Don Bachardy Fellow.
+He was in residence at London's Royal Drawing School from 22 April to 29 June 2024.

 Pedro was born in 1993 in São Paulo, Brazil, where he currently lives and works.
 He holds a degree in visual arts from the School of Communications and Arts at the University of São Paulo.
 He is now pursuing a master’s degree at the same institution, exploring the interplay between drawing and thinking, through his practice as an intaglio printmaker.
 In 2021 he was nominated for the PIPA Prize, Brazil’s prestigious award for emerging artists.